Current Works

 La Fundación Biocorredores Amazónicos

-Co-led the establishment of la Fundación Biocorredores Amazonicos (BioAm) in Ecuador, successfully securing legal status in 2023.
-Post securing our initial seed funding a united a diverse board of directors comprising Indigenous leaders, urban professionals, and community advocates came to from the board.
+After securing our initial seed funding a united a diverse board of directors comprising of Indigenous leaders and urban professionals came to from the board of directors.

 We intentionally anchored our work in Andean modalities, ceremony, and development as the foundation for all initiatives.